phroun/appstyle/README.md

 # appstyle
 appstyle.js - a window manager for HTML5 canvas

+### Demo

+See a small demo here: https://zebby.org/appstyle/

 # Quick Start Guide

 ## How do I start using appstyle?